 So this article on the best pellet grills for searing is really a carryover from my previous article on indirect vs direct heat cooking on pellet grills.
-Searing is direct heat cooking with the objective to get a good surface browning on the food to add additional flavour and texture (Maillard reaction).
-Whether searing ‘lock/seals in the juices’ is up for debate, however, the additional benefit to flavour/texture is not really in question.
-Some within the BBQ community have stated ‘pellet grills cannot sear‘, while not an accurate statement, some pellet grills are out of the box better at searing than others.
+Searing is direct heat cooking with the objective of getting a good surface browning on the food to add additional flavour and texture (Maillard reaction).
+Whether searing ‘locks/seals in the juices’ is up for debate.
+However, the additional benefit to flavour/texture is not really in question.
+Some within the BBQ community have stated ‘pellet grills cannot sear‘.
+While not an accurate statement, some pellet grills are out of the box better at searing than others.
 Let’s get into this.

 - What is the maximum temperature setting on the pellet grill?
 (Can it go above 450 degrees?)

 - What is the cooking grate made of?
 (Thin steel wire or Cast-Iron etc?)

 - Does the pellet grill provide direct-flame access?

 Many of the latest generations of pellet grills have a maximum temperature setting of at least 500 degrees.
 For instance, as I discuss in my Gen 1 vs Gen Traeger Pro Series article.